bip-zip/Unicode-To-Preeti-Converter/README.md

 - **Unicode to Preeti Font Conversion:** Convert Unicode Nepali text to the Preeti font, a commonly used Nepali font for various applications.

-- **Easy to Use:** The web-based interface allows for quick and straightforward conversion without the need for any installations.

-- **Open Source:** The source code is open and can be customized or integrated into other projects as needed.

 ## About Nepali Language and Fonts